Let's play a little game

 Enter Domain-Driven Design (DDD)

-Domain-Driven Design is all about dedicating time to discover and model our domain, using a shared language and being ready to embark in a journey of continuous collaboration and learning.
+Domain-Driven Design is all about dedicating time to discover and model our domain, using a shared language and being ready to embark on a journey of continuous collaboration and learning.

 Domain-Driven Design is not meant to be a static, once-only process.
 It is meant to be a continuous collaboration between developers, domain experts, and other stakeholders.
 So if the requirements change, we must always start by reevaluating the domain model first, rather than just patching the implementation - Domain Modeling Made Functional, Scott Wlaschin